gte620v/gte620v.github.io/_posts/2016-03-13-parallel_jobs_in_luigi.md

 python-executable: /path/to/python
 {% endhighlight %}

-With that, we can pass the task to luigi.
+With that, we can pass the task to Luigi.

 {% highlight bash %}
 $ time luigi --module luigi_hadoop TestTaskMR --local-scheduler